A merciful heart to save people[Gokyoka—Instructive poem by Nissen Shonin]

 is just proof of a Bodhisattva.

-The world of Rinne Tensho (so called “the circle of transmigration”—all things being in flux through the endless circle of birth, death and rebirth) including the world where human beings live is also called the three worlds or threefold world which consists of the world of desire, the world of form, and the world of non-form.
-The Buddha explains about the three worlds in the chapter 3 of the Lotus Sutra, Simile and Parable:
+The world of Rinne Tensho (so-called “the circle of transmigration”—all things being in flux through the endless circle of birth, death and rebirth) including the world where human beings live is also called the three worlds or threefold world which consists of the world of desire, the world of form, and the world of non-form.
+The Buddha explains about the three worlds in chapter 3 of the Lotus Sutra, Simile, and Parable:

 There is no safety in the threefold world;

 it is like a burning house,

 replete with a multitude of sufferings，